 PS: Don’t forget about my Masterchef Apron Competition.
 You have until Wednesday at 12 noon BST to enter.
 All details and how to enter here

-Posted in baking, cakes, camping, celebrity masterchef, comfort, cookbook, cooking, food, Masterchef, Recipe, seasonal, simple, Thank you
+Posted in cakes, camping, celebrity masterchef, cooking, food, Masterchef, Recipe

-Tagged archaeology, cake, camping, comfort, cookbook, cooking, digging, Ex army field kitchen, food, local, Recipe, seasonal, Shropshire, Simple, spicy
+Tagged cake, cookbook, local, Recipe, seasonal, Shropshire, Simple, spicy